17+ Most Epic Super Bowl QR Code Ads and More

 During the 2012 season, Coca-Cola aired a TV commercial featuring anthropomorphic polar bears and an occasional penguin chilling in the Arctic, watching a football game, with bottles of Coke on the side.

-The commercial showcased relatable scenarios where one bear gets cranky while watching the big game decides to open a bottle of Coca-Cola and regains its happiness back as it continues to watch the playoffs.
+The commercial showcased relatable scenarios, such as a bear getting cranky while watching the big game, deciding to open a bottle of Coca-Cola, and regaining its happiness as it continues watching the playoffs.

 But there’s more.
 Coca-Cola integrates social media and live streaming platforms in this campaign as well for a unique viewing experience.

-The soda brand also provided football fans with a fun way to watch the game through their website.
+The soda brand also offered football fans a fun way to watch the game on its website.

 Viewers can watch the game with the polar bears by simply visiting their live-streaming platform.